[This review has been updated to reflect disabling syncing in Android and LastPass' price jump. It originally was published on Dec. 18, 2017.]

 Users who don't want their data to be stored on RoboForm's servers will have to turn off automatic sync, and can then either rely exclusively on a local copy of their data or sync to a dedicated shared folder with Dropbox.

 RoboForm simply falls down in a few too many areas for us to enthusiastically recommend it when there are stronger options available for almost the same price.
-For the same price, the premium version of LastPass delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.
+For almost the same price, the premium version of Keeper delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.